Multiply robust estimation for causal survival analysis with treatment noncompliance: Applications to the ADAPTABLE pragmatic clinical trial

 \subsection{Assessing principal survival causal effects}

-Figure \ref{fig:psce_adaptable} presents the PSCE estimates using the proposed multiply robust estimators, along with the counterfactual survival functions within each principal stratum.
-The point-wise 95\% confidence bands are obtained by the nonparametric bootstrap with $B=1,000$ replicates.
-The results suggest the heterogeneity of causal effects across strata which contributes to the null ITT effect.
-In particular, the counterfactual survival functions are more separated (compared to ITT) once we stratify by noncompliance patterns.
-For the always low-dose takers, assignment to the high-dose group leads to a lower survival probability; the magnitude of PSCE peaks at around 33 months ($\widehat\Delta_{n}^{mr}(33)=-0.025$ with 95\% CI from -0.047 to -0.007).
-For the compliers, however, assignment to the high-dose group has a protective effect on survival during the entire follow-up time.
-The magnitude of PSCE increases over time but the 95\% confidence band generally includes 0.
-For the always high-dose takers, assignment to the high-dose arm provides the strongest protective effect on patients' risk on death and hospitalization, and the magnitude of PSCE increases over time.
-For example, the PSCE among the always high-dose takers increases from 0.016 (95\% CI: -0.011,0.047) at 18 months follow-up to 0.059 (95\% CI: 0.012,0.145) at 36 months follow-up.
-In summary, we identify a protective effect due to the high dose strategy among the compliers, and provide preliminary evidence for efficacy.
-In addition, there appears to be an opposite effect due to assignment to the high-dose arm among the always low-dose takers and the always high-dose takers, possibly due to unmeasured factors and medications for patients in those strata.
-The nonzero direct effects among these two strata indicate that the commonly-use ER assumption may not be plausible in the ADAPTABLE trial.
+Figure \ref{fig:psce_adaptable} presents the PSCE estimates using the proposed multiply robust estimators, where the corresponding counterfactual survival functions within each principal stratum are visualized in Web Figure 4.
+The 95\% point-wise confidence intervals are obtained by the nonparametric bootstrap with $B=500$ replicates. {The results suggest that the counterfactual survival functions are more separated (compared to ITT) once we stratify by noncompliance patterns.
+For the always low-dose takers, assignment to the high-dose group leads to a significantly higher survival probability; the magnitude of PSCE peaks at around 12 months ($\widehat\Delta_{n}^{\text{mr}}(12)=0.018$ with 95\% CI from 0.012 to 0.024), after which the effect gradually declines and becomes statistically insignificant for time points at or after 24 months of follow-up.
+For compliers, assignment to the high-dose group is associated with a small but mostly insignificant harmful effect across time points, with the only exception that a positive PSCE estimate at 3 months has been observed ($\widehat\Delta_{c}^{\text{mr}}(3)=0.002$ with 95\% CI from 0.000 to 0.006).
+For always high-dose takers, the PSCEs are negative through time points at or before the first 21 months and decline to zero thereafter.
+However, the confidence intervals for this group include zero at all time points.
+Notably, the confidence intervals for this stratum are substantially wider than those for the other two strata, likely due to the smaller strata size (only 6.4\% of the study population).
+In summary, the findings suggest a protective effect of high-dose aspirin assignment among always low-dose takers, potentially reflecting provider-initiated changes in care in response to the assigned dosage.
+In contrast, the assignment itself does not appear to have a statistically significant impact on mortality or cardiovascular risk among compliers or always high-dose takers.